 Dulverton is an excellent venue for arts exhibitions being a vibrant market town in Exmoor National Park, a favourite destination for large numbers of visitors and a local centre for shopping.
 There are good restaurants, pubs, B&Bs, hostel and hotel facilities as well as a large touring caravan site set within the town.

-DWLCT’s arts exhibitions are co ordinated by Sandy Schott, the Director of the trust’s ‘Arts on the Leat’ initiative.
+DWLCT’s arts exhibitions are co ordinated by Wendy Elford, the Director of the Trust’s ‘Arts on the Leat’ initiative.

 – educational terms;

 “There are so many projects that schools could pursue, covering a broad spectrum of the curriculum, from Design Technology to Maths, History to Physics!”

 “The involvement of the local primary school will offer the children many educational opportunities as well as the chance to see artists working at first hand and to hear about their creations.”

 -and artistic terms;

 “The power and the potential energy of moving water offer a wide range of opportunities to artists who want to exploit movement in their art.
 The chance to link art with a wider context is clear in the weir & leat project.”

 “The cultural history of the leat and the mills of Dulverton, the geography of the area, the social context, all offer huge potential for multi disciplined creative work.
 To have artists creating site specific pieces for the leat will add a new dimension to the town and will help to bring the leat to life.”

 “There are so many opportunities here.
 The only limits are our imaginations!”

 To contact Wendy Elford email email@example.com.
 Tel 07980 351382.